ImperialCollegeLondon/RCDS-intro-to-r/README.md

 ## Instructions

-Download this repository to your computer as a ZIP file and unpack it.
+Download this repository to your computer as a ZIP file (via the big green button at the top of this page) and unpack it.
+Windows users should make sure that the files are actually extracted to create a real directory (the folder icon will not have a zip).
+Use of networked file systems is likely to cause problems with RStudio, so it is advisable to put this directory on your local storage (e.g. your desktop).

-Open `r_programming.html` in your web browser to get started.
+Open `r_programming_1.html` in your web browser to get started.

 Alternatively, you can run the notebook online using Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/johnpinney/r_programming/master?urlpath=rstudio)